canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/gc-source-code-repo.md

 ## Options Analysis

+### Application

+From an application standpoint, there are mainly two types:

+* Centralized Version Control Systems
+* Decentralized Version Control Systems

+Currently, a **_decentralized version control system_** is considered to be preferable. [e.g.: Atlassian Blog post](https://www.atlassian.com/blog/software-teams/version-control-centralized-dvcs)

+### Deployment

-From an architecture standpoint, there are multiple options.
+From a deployment standpoint, there are multiple options.

 * On premise (self-managed), open source
 * On premise (managed), open source